plausible/docs/docs/integration-guides.md

 To track Google Chrome browser extensions with Plausible, you can [follow these instructions](https://gist.github.com/Joelkw/31b798f69c714c00e9e097b1fd4bb3c8).

+## Google Data Studio

+There is a Plausible connector for Google Data Studio.
+It's community built and a paid product, but for those that require GDS, it's [worth checking out](https://www.epilocal.com/products/plausible-data-studio-connector/).

 ## Google Tag Manager (GTM)

 You can integrate Plausible into your site by using [Google Tag Manager](google-tag-manager.md).